Skip to main content

 • John Seivert Memorial

-Apply just once and students are considered for all eligible scholarships.
+Apply just once and you are considered for all eligible SCTCC Scholarships

 Gregg Kropp